 Mexico: the night of the 15th of September there is a national party in Mexico, it does not matter the problems that are happening around them; Mexican people celebrates with pride this day.
 They make a dinner with family and friends with typical Mexican food; they dance, sing and drink.

 Poland: the 11th of November, Independence Day of this country, people do not make a party like in Mexico.
-In the capital there is a huge march in which many nationalists assist to demand certain things; some Polish people recommend to foreigners that it is not really safe to be on the streets on this day because they might suffer some acts of racism (we have not yet confirmed this).
+In the capital there is a huge march in which many people assist to demand certain things; some Polish people recommend to foreigners that it is not really safe to be on the streets on this day because they might suffer some acts of racism (we have not yet confirmed this).
+However, in many other cities in Poland there are beautiful parades where children, young and old people have a lot of fun! :)

 5) Typical Food and Drinks